grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### Chase scene

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
+	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}
 	* [ ] A scene where they are eating in the galley
+		* Salmon can conversation?
-	* [ ] something breaks that needs fixing --- possible the original wound from the ramming breaks open again
+	* [ ] something breaks that needs fixing
+		* possibly the original wound from the ramming breaks open again
+		* possibly an engine park that Chips needs to fix {bilge pump from the hardware shop?}
 	* [ ] They listen in silence, pushing down their own fear.
 But that can't prevent small tears from welling up in Percy's eyes.
 	* [ ] Watching the battery gauges --- how long can they go before they are forced to the surface?